 Scent-communication is important for ring-tailed lemurs, who use glandular secretions to both advertise status and mark territory.
 During the breeding season, males compete for access to females using scent as a weapon, engaging in a social display called ‘stink fighting’.
 Males impregnate their tails with secretions from glands on their wrists, chest and shoulder region, and then wave/waft the scented tail at rival males.
 The rival will respond in kind until one of them backs down.

-The zoo is home to 9 ring-tailed lemurs; Lily and Indray, and their 7 offspring, and is part of a regional breeding program.
+The zoo is home to 7 ring-tailed lemurs and they are part of a regional breeding program.

 Ring Tail Lemur Facts